 Free Yoto Card Label Maker

-Design and print custom labels for your Yoto MYO cards — no signup, runs right in your browser.
-A free tool from Printforge, Australian 3D-printing makers.
+Design and print custom labels for your Yoto MYO cards — free, no signup, right in your browser.
+Upload a photo or pick a template, then print 9 per A4 or US Letter sheet.

 Before printing: set your print scale to 100% / Actual size (not “Fit to page”).
 Cards will be exactly 54 × 85.6 mm.